dathtd119/ductf22-misc-rage/README.md

 *BRUH THESE ARE MORSE CODE NGL.*

 ## Final result
-* After searching for morse code and I can finally find the flag.
+* After searching for morse code, I can finally capture the flag.

 ```
 .-. .- --. .. -. --. - --- .-- .  .. .-. -.. .-.. .. -... .. -.. ---